manyworldspod/manyworldspod.github.io/_zines/README.md

 ```

 This will publish an imposed PDF of your zine under `/assets/zines/<stub>.pdf`,
 from the repository's top-level directory.

+Some other notes:

-If your article cites references
-via hyperlink, those links will be captured and written out in full as
+* If your article cites references via hyperlink, those links will be captured
-footnotes wherever they're cited.
+  and written out in full as footnotes wherever they're cited.
+* The final zine will include boilerplate text about the podcast on the inside
+  front cover, followed by table of contents.
+The back cover will always fall
+  on an even page; if it's on an odd page, a blank page will be inserted right
+  before it.

 ### But wait!